-Recommendations - Fertility Preservation for Females Strength of Recommendation Grade of Evidence Damage to fertility due to cancer or its treatment may lead to emotional distress, as can the processes and procedures associated with fertility preservation and treatment Availability of and referral for psycho-social support is recommended Moderate Very Low to Moderate Embryo and oocyte cryopreservation are established procedures that: should be discussed, as appropriate, from menarche to menopause prior to therapy that may affect fertility should also be discussed with those whose initial planned therapy may not be of significant risk, but who have a reasonable risk of recurrence may be suitable for post-pubertal female AYA and adults who: are medically fit for the procedure are expected to be able to tolerate the treatment regimen have sufficient time (10-14 days) before the commencement of their cancer treatment are informed of the potential risks of hormonal treatment including the risks of cancer progression Strong Moderate Very Low to Moderate Ovarian tissue cryopreservation is an approved procedure that: should be discussed with patients (and parents/guardians for younger patients) prior to significant or high-risk therapy may be suitable for those who: are pre-pubertal and/or do not have the option of embryo/oocyte cryopreservation females aged ≤ 18 years may be eligible for funded ovarian tissue cryopreservation through the national ethics approved protocol.
-Reimplantation of stored ovarian Moderate Very Low tissue is not currently funded in New Zealand. ovarian tissue must be tested for the presence of cancer calls or markers prior to transplantation females aged &gt;18 years may consider ovarian tissue cryopreservation where they do not have the option of embryo/oocyte cryopreservation Weak Low to Moderate In vitro maturation of oocytes (IVM) is an emerging technology and may be an option, but current success rates remain inferior to standard IVF Weak Very Low The efficacy of GnRH analogues for ovarian protection has been established in pre- menopausal women with breast cancer, but not in other populations Pre-menopausal women with breast cancer should be offered GnRH analogues concurrently with chemotherapy to reduce the risk of primary ovarian insufficiency in other populations GnRH analogues may be used if no other options available or in addition to proven options but not as a replacement; discussion of the lack of evidence for the efficacy of this approach should be part of the consenting process Strong Weak Moderate Very Low Fertility conserving/sparing surgery should be considered and offered wherever possible when pelvic/gynaecologic surgery is indicated Moderate Very Low
+Recommendations - Fertility Preservation for Females Strength of Recommendation Grade of Evidence Damage to fertility due to cancer or its treatment may lead to emotional distress, as can the processes and procedures associated with fertility preservation and treatment Availability of and referral for cultural and psycho-social support is recommended Moderate Very Low to Moderate Embryo and oocyte cryopreservation are established procedures that: should be discussed, as appropriate, from menarche to menopause prior to therapy that may affect fertility should also be discussed with those whose initial planned therapy may not be of significant risk, but who have a reasonable risk of recurrence may be suitable for post-pubertal female AYA and adults who: are medically fit for the procedure are expected to be able to tolerate the treatment regimen have sufficient time (10-14 days) before the commencement of their cancer treatment are informed of the potential risks of hormonal treatment including the risks of cancer progression Strong Moderate Very Low to Moderate Ovarian tissue cryopreservation is an established procedure that: • should be discussed with patients (and parents/guardians for younger patients) prior to significant or high-risk therapy • may be suitable for those who: ○ are pre-pubertal and/or ○ do not have the option of embryo/oocyte cryopreservation • females aged ≤ 18 years may be eligible for funded ovarian tissue cryopreservation through the national ethics approved protocol.
+Reimplantation of stored ovarian tissue is not currently funded in New Zealand. • ovarian tissue must be tested for the presence of cancer calls or markers prior to storage and prior to transplantation • females aged >18 years may consider ovarian tissue cryopreservation where they do not have the option of embryo/oocyte cryopreservation Moderate Very Low Low to Moderate In vitro maturation of oocytes (IVM) is an emerging technology and may be an option, but current success rates remain inferior to standard IVF Weak Very Low The efficacy of GnRH analogues for ovarian protection has been established in premenopausal females with breast cancer, but not in other populations Pre-menopausal females with breast cancer should be offered GnRH analogues concurrently with chemotherapy to reduce the risk of primary ovarian insufficiency In populations other than premenopausal females with breast cancer, GnRH analogues may be used if no other options are available, or in addition to proven options but not as a replacement; discussion of the lack of evidence for the efficacy of this approach should be part of the consenting process Strong Weak Moderate Very Low Fertility conserving/sparing surgery should be considered and offered wherever possible when pelvic/gynaecologic surgery is indicated Moderate Very Low